Possible Bearish Inside Day Candle Pattern Detected for Boeing Co/The (NYSE:BA) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Boeing Co/The (NYSE:BA)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Boeing Co/The (NYSE:BA) based on the price action in the company's shares.
-Today's price range of $337.51 and $340.73 is within yesterday's high and low of the day.
+Yesterday's price range of $335.69 and $340.74 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Boeing Co/The may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Boeing Company, together with its subsidiaries, develops, produces, and markets commercial jet aircraft, as well as provides related support services to the commercial airline industry worldwide.
 The Company also researches, develops, produces, modifies, and supports information, space, and defense systems, including military aircraft, helicopters and space and missile systems.